Ticket Definitions v3: Sample Use Cases & Flows

 If you're using a Wix site to manage events and another system to handle ticketing, you can synchronize ticket definitions between them whenever a definition is updated on the site.
 This includes aspects such as ticket types, pricing, availability, and any other relevant ticket settings.
 This synchronization eliminates the need for manual updates and reduces the risk of discrepancies between systems.

-To upload and update all ticket definitions defined on the Wix site to your external system for the first time, follow these flows:
+To upload and update all ticket definitions defined on the Wix site to an external system for the first time, follow these flows:

 Part 1: Initial setup

-1. Create a custom field in your system that stores the ticket definition ID for a particular event to ensure a 1-to-1 relationship with the external ticketing system.
-Craft your code so that this ID won't be overwritten by future updates from your app.
+1. Create a custom field in that stores the ticket definition ID for a particular event to ensure a 1-to-1 relationship with the external ticketing system.
+Craft your code so that this ID won't be overwritten by future updates.

 2. Create a mapping from the site ticket definition fields to the system fields that will be used whenever site ticket definitions and the external system are synchronized.

-3. Query Ticket Definitions by eventId and send the relevant information to the external ticketing system.
+3. Call Query Ticket Definitions by eventId and send the relevant information to the external ticketing system.

 Part 2: Synchronize to the external system

-1. On an ongoing basis, listen for changes to site ticket definitions with these webhooks:
+1. On an ongoing basis, listen for changes to site ticket definitions with:

-2. When one of the above webhooks is triggered, you'll receive the ticket definition in the payload.
-You can bring those changes to the ticketing system by retrieving the relevant info from the payload, and use mapping to take action on the external system:
+2. When one of the above is triggered, you'll receive the ticket definition.
+You can bring those changes to the ticketing system by retrieving the relevant info from, and with mapping to take action on the external system:

 • For created and updated ticket definitions retrieve the relevant info from the createdEvent.currentEntity object.